Maria Adams, Credit Cards Moderator

-You can request to do a Navy Federal balance transfer when you apply for any NFCU credit card.
-If you already have a Navy Federal card, you can make a transfer request through your online account.
-The Navy Federal balance transfer fee is $0 (for all cards).
-The NFCU balance transfer APR could be as low as 0% (intro) or as high as 18% (V), depending on the card.
+You can request a Navy Federal balance transfer when you apply for any NFCU credit card.
+If you already have a Navy Federal card, you can make a transfer request through either your online account or the mobile app.
+The Navy Federal balance transfer fee is $0.
+The NFCU balance transfer APR could be as low as 0.99% (intro) or as high as 15.49% - 18% (V), depending on the card.

-The best Navy Federal balance transfer credit card is the NFCU Platinum Card because it offers 0% for 12 months on balance transfers and has a $0 annual fee in addition to its $0 transfer fee.
-There are no other 0% balance transfer credit cards from Navy Federal.
-But all NFCU cards have fairly low regular APRs.
+The best Navy Federal balance transfer credit card is the Navy Federal Credit Union Platinum Credit Card because it offers an intro APR of 0.99% for 12 months on balance transfers.
+The card’s regular APR is 10.99% - 18% (V).
+This card has a $0 transfer fee and a $0 annual fee.
+There are no other credit cards from Navy Federal that offer an intro APR on balance transfers at this moment.
+But most NFCU cards have fairly low regular APRs.

-- Best balance transfer card: The Navy Federal Platinum Card offers 0% for 12 months on balance transfers.
-No other NFCU cards have 0% rates, but regular APRs range from 7.74% - 18% (V).
+- Best balance transfer card: The Navy Federal Platinum Credit Card offers 0.99% for 12 months on balance transfers.

 - Timeline: It should take about two weeks for your Navy Federal balance transfer to be completed.